 In lieu of flowers, Dean asked for contributions to the Alzheimer’s Foundation, to help cure the disease that claimed his wife, Helen.

-To send flowers to Colonel Dean E. Hutter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel Dean E. Hutter, please visit our floral store.